ProdigyXable/defexts/README.md

 ##### (version January 31st, 2019)

 ## Overview
-DefeXts is a collection of bug datasets containing real bugs from real-world projects focused on modern JVM languages.DefeXts currently has two child datasets, one for Kotlin (called DefextsKotlin) and one for Groovy (called DefextsGroovy).
+Defexts is a collection of bug datasets containing real bugs from real-world projects focused on modern JVM languages.
+Defexts currently has two child datasets, one for Kotlin (**called DefextsKotlin**) and one for Groovy (**called DefextsGroovy**).
 DefextsKotlin contains 225 bugs and patches from real-world Github projects.
 DefextsGroovy contains 302 bugs and patches from real-world Github projects.
 We include an installation script so Defexts users can download these datasets and use them in their software research.